-The one variable that an insurer does directly control, subject to the pressures of the marketplace and sometimes state insurance regulators,4 is the price or premium that it charges for a certain amount of insurance.
+The one variable that an insurer does directly control, subject to the pressures of the marketplace and sometimes state insurance regulators,16 is the price or premium that it charges for a certain amount of insurance.
 This price should cover the value in today's dollars (the "present value") of any future loss, multiplied by the expected probability of this loss.
-If a physician wants to insure against the risk of paying a \$1 million malpractice claim today, and the insurance company believes that there is a 1% chance that this claim will occur today, then it will charge \$10,000 for this insurance.
+If a physician wants to insure against the risk of paying a \$1 million malpractice claim today, and the insurance company believes that there is a 1% chance that this claim will occur today, then it will charge approximately \$10,000 for this insurance.
 If the insurance extends for a length of time further into the future, then the future amounts of money to be paid out would be adjusted based on the expected inflation rate, or the expected rate of return, that the insurer foresees over the period of time the insurance is in place.

-Since insurance pricing is theoretically based on the risk that is being transferred, this implies charging a different premium to people or companies with different inherent levels of risk.
+Because insurance pricing is theoretically based on the risk that is being transferred, this implies charging a different premium to people or companies with different inherent levels of risk.
 Without the ability to segment different risks into different categories, and charge these different categories different rates, the price charged to everyone will be relatively high reflecting the possibility that the purchaser is in a high risk category.
-A high price tends to lead those who believe their own risks are low not to buy insurance or to underinsure, while those with high risks do purchase insurance or even overinsure.
-This tendency is known as "adverse selection" and usually results from the insured having more information regarding their own risk than the insurer.
+A high price would tend to lead those who believe their own risks are low not to buy insurance or to underinsure, whereas those who believe their risks are high would tend to continue to buy insurance or even to overinsure.
+This tendency is known as "adverse selection" and usually results from the insured having more information than the insurer regarding their own risk.
 Adverse selection results in a higher overall level of risk in the pool of those who buy insurance and thus results in higher than expected claims.
-Higher claims must ultimately be followed by higher prices, which is then followed by lower risks not buying insurance and so on.
-The extreme result of this would be a situation where insurance essentially does not exist.
+Higher claims are eventually followed by higher prices, which are then followed by lower risk clients not buying insurance and so on.
+The extreme result of this would be a situation where an insurance market essentially ceases to exist.